paulcosmos/new-world-template/content/services/decorating-furniture.md

 image: images/furniture-painting.jpg
 anchor:
 ---
-## Furniture Painting
+## Furniture Painting & Spraying

-Transform the look of your home with our professional furniture painting service.
+Transform the look of your home with our professional hand or spray-painting service for fixtures and furniture.
 Ideal for kitchen cupboards, stools and chairs, wardrobes and bedroom furniture, tables and everything else.

 * Quick and effective way to change the look of a room
 * Vast range of colours and finishes available